Koehlerorum/list-service/README.md

 infrastructure directory contains all the required Terraform definitions to deploy the Lambda function and the API Gateway to AWS.

-# How to run unittest
+# How to Run The Unit Test

+The unit tests have been developed and tested using **Python 3.13**.

 In directory **backend/listService/** issue command: